Funding for treatment

 Applying for treatment funding can be a difficult process and it’s not always successful.
 If your request is turned down, you may find the decision difficult to cope with.
 Macmillan Cancer Support has information on what you can do if you can’t get the treatment you need.
 One option may be to find out if there are any clinical trials you can join.

 The National Institute for Health and Care Excellence (NICE) approves and recommends treatments and drugs for use in the NHS.
-If a drug is not available on the NHS, you may be able to get it through the Cancer Drugs Fund or through an individual patient funding request (IPFR).
+If a drug is not available on the NHS, you may be able to get it through an individual patient funding request (IPFR).
 The NHS England website has a downloadable PDF factsheet on IPFRs.

 The Scottish Medicines Consortium (SMC) decides whether treatments should be available on the NHS.
 If you and your specialist think you would benefit from a treatment or drug that hasn’t been approved by the SMC, your specialist can apply to your health board.
 They will do this through the Peer Approved Clinical System (PACS).